-Create an agri-innovation hub to develop skills in innovations such as agri-forestry, agri-Voltaics, livestock 12. management and nature-based solutions opportunities mentioned above.
-Combining public payments with private investments, they have the potential to scale up to many of the catchments in Cumbria.
-Develop a retrofit skills hub and a retrofit delivery organisation to train Cumbrians in retrofitting skills and encourage consumers to undertake projects by increasing the understanding of options among consumers 13. and confidence that works will be professionally carried out.
-The skills hub could be delivered by the Cumbrian network of further education colleges, the Ecological Building Systems, based in Carlisle, and Allied to the above, a potential carbon-credit for domestic retrofit schemes.
+12. Create an agri-innovation hub to develop skills in innovations such as agri-forestry, agri-voltaics, livestock management and nature-based solutions opportunities mentioned above Combining public payments with private investments, they have the potential to scale up to many of the catchments in Cumbria.
+13. Develop a retrofit skills hub and a retrofit delivery organisation to train Cumbrians in retrofitting skills and encourage consumers to undertake projects by increasing the understanding of options among consumers and confidence that works will be professionally carried out.
+The skills hub could be delivered by the Cumbrian network of further education colleges, the Ecological Building Systems, based in Carlisle, and others.
+14. Connected to the above, create a carbon credit scheme for domestic retrofits .
 This would help to create a financial incentive for property owners to undertake such work.
-Although we do not propose a precise mechanism for this, we also recommend that stakeholders investigate the best way for future plans and 14. strategies to be connected to financing.
+Although we do not propose a precise mechanism for this, we also recommend that stakeholders investigate the best way for future plans and strategies to be connected to financing .
 Such a mechanism should promote the development of a pipeline of projects that are relevant to Cumbria's net zero ambitions, promote community and economic benefits and are ready for investment by a range of finance providers from national and local government to private finance, corporations, philanthropy and local residents themselves.
-Tackle visitor travel behaviour and accelerating rural on demand responsive transport (DRT).
-Behaviour 15. change and demand management are important tools for reducing carbon from transport.
+15. Tackle visitor travel behaviour and accelerate demand responsive transport (DRT) in rural areas.
+Behaviour change and demand management are important tools for reducing carbon from transport.